Irene Aebi

-Irene Aebi (born 27 July 1939 in Zurich, Switzerland) is a Swiss singer, violinist and cellist.
+Irene Aebi (27 July 1939 – 11 August 2026) was a Swiss singer, violinist and cellist.
 She is noted for her work with jazz saxophonist Steve Lacy, her husband, from the 1960s to his death in 2004.

 Initially a classically trained instrumentalist, she only began to sing at Lacy's request.
 In a review of a 1999 concert, critic Frank Rubolino describes Aebi as possessing a "brusque, forceful style of singing".